Tired of your children fighting, from arguments to hitting each other? Apply these tips on how to stop kids from fighting once and for all.

 5. Ask for or guide them through a resolution

-As your kids get older, or as they go through these exercises more frequently, you’ll find that you can actually ask them what they think they should do next.
+As your kids get older, or as they go through these exercises more often, you’ll find that you can actually ask them what they think they should do next.
 Again, it can feel uncomfortable, especially when we have ideas of our own, or if sending them to their rooms seems like a quicker fix.

 After all, our job isn’t to stop fights whenever they happen.
 Our job is to equip them with the skills to handle it on their own.
 And the only way they can do that is if they’re engaged in finding their own solutions in the first place.

-That said, sometimes kids truly have no idea how to move forward, they’re still too raw with emotions, or they’re simply too young.
+That said, sometimes kids truly have no idea how to move forward, they’re still too raw with emotions, or they’re too young.
 In that case, suggest a few ideas and ask them which ones they think could work.

 For instance, they can try taking turns, especially by using a timer (ten minutes each with Iron Man) or a number of turns (each gets 20 pushes on the swing).
 They can also divide pieces among all siblings, like if they’re playing with blocks or Lego bricks.